kubocd/kubocd-doc/docs/user-guide/160-the-context.md

 kubectl -n project02 apply -f contexts/project02.yaml
 ```

-Note that the same `spec.context.ingress.domain` path exists in both the project and cluster contexts.
-When contexts are merged in a `Release`, later contexts in the list override earlier ones.
-Thus, the project’s value takes precedence.
+Notice that `ingress.domain` exists in both the cluster and project contexts.
+When merging, **later contexts in the list override earlier ones**.

-Create and deploy a new `Release` object:
+Create and deploy the release:

 ???+ abstract "podinfo-prj02.yaml"